KevinSia/Documentation/StudentGuide.md

 ## First-Time Logging In and Setting Up in ~~complicated~~ simple steps
 - **Log In** with the credentials given to you by NEXT Academy
+- You will then be prompt to do a **one-time update** :
 ![Update profile](update profile.png)
-- You will then be prompt to do a **one-time update** for your:
-  - Username
+  - Username      -> your desired username
-  - New Password
+  - New Password  -> changing your own password
 - If you accidentally **skipped the update page**
   - Go Navigation Bar -> Profile -> Edit my account , or
   - **Log out** and **Log In** again